-Client focus as a competitive advantage
+Client obsession as a competitive advantage

 That requires real empathy and understanding of a client’s processes, culture, and difficulties.
-Designing tools, products, and processes that can solve general counsel’s problems so well that they are willing to pay a bit more for them, requires design thinking.
+Designing tools, products, and processes that can solve general counsel’s problems so well that they are willing to pay a bit more for them requires design thinking.

 Design thinking and secondment

-Margaret Hagan, Legal Designer Extraordinaire and leader of the Open Law Lab project, defines design thinking as “an approach to find creative, innovative solutions to wicked problems.”
+Margaret Hagan, legal designer extraordinaire and leader of the Open Law Lab project, defines design thinking as “an approach to find creative, innovative solutions to wicked problems.”

 There is much that firms can learn from Margaret, her project, and design thinking in general, but a key element to design is “getting out and spending time observing and living with users, not just reading about them, or doing quick surveys or consumer research.”
-The good news is that law firms have a long history of doing something like very much this, for entirely different reasons: they call it secondment.
+The good news is that law firms have a long history of doing something very much like this, for entirely different reasons.
+They call it secondment.

-A smart firm could do a lot of good for themselves by giving a handful of associates a course or two in design thinking and then seconding them each to a key client to work for three or four months.
+A firm could do a lot of good for themselves by giving a handful of associates a course or two in design thinking and then seconding them each to a key client to work for three or four months.
 Heck, go ahead and do this free of charge to your client.
 They’ll love the help, it will still strengthen the client relationship with the firm, and you’ll get some truly invaluable information.